STXT - Semantic Text

 8.3 Level errors

-A parser MUST raise a parse error in the following cases:
+A parser MUST give a parse error in the following cases:

 Level 0: